The Best of Both Worlds (Star Trek: The Next Generation): Reception

 Lt.
 Commander Shelby as a character has also been praised.
-In 2017, Den of Geek ranked Elizabeth Dennehy's role in Star Trek: The Next Generation famed "The Best of Both Worlds" (Part I & II) as one of the top ten guest star roles on Star Trek: The Next Generation.
+In 2017, Den of Geek ranked Elizabeth Dennehy's role in "The Best of Both Worlds" (Parts I and II) as one of the top ten guest roles on Star Trek: The Next Generation.
 They remark that Elizabeth Dennehy does a great job of holding her own with the rest of the cast and portraying a capable officer.
-In 2016, Wired ranked her as the 56th most important character of Starfleet within the Star Trek science fiction universe including both films and television series but not expanded universe canon.
+In 2016, Wired ranked her as the 56th most important character of Starfleet within the Star Trek science fiction universe including both films and television series.

+In 2017, Netflix announced that both parts of "The Best of Both Worlds" were in the four Star Trek: The Next Generation episodes in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.

 In 2018, Entertainment Weekly ranked "The Best of Both Worlds" as one of the top ten moments of Jean-Luc Picard.

+In 2020, Mike Stoklasa of Red Letter Media ranked this episode among his five most favourite episodes of Star Trek: The Next Generation.

 Space.com recommended in 2020 watching this episode as background for Star Trek: Picard.
 Also, Games Radar recommended watching this episode before that series.
 In 2020, SyFy Wire listed this episode in their guide "Best of Borg Worlds" as one of seven essential Borg-themed episodes to watch as background before Star Trek: Picard.
-In 2020, ScreenRant ranked "Best of Both Worlds" the 12th best episode of all Star Trek franchise television episodes up to that time, and in 2021 said it was the best Borg episode based on an IMDB rating of 9.4 out of 10 at that time.
-In 2019, they had said the two-parter was, "one of the finest stories in all of science fiction," and noting it as a powerful use of the show's "cybernetic hive race".
-In 2020, The Digital Fix determined this was the best episode of Star Trek:The Next Generation.
+In 2020, Screen Rant ranked "Best of Both Worlds" the 12th best episode of all Star Trek franchise television episodes up to that time, and in 2021 said it was the best Borg episode based on an IMDB rating of 9.4 out of 10 at that time.
+In 2019, they had said the two-part episode was "one of the finest stories in all of science fiction," and noting it as a powerful use of the show's "cybernetic hive race".
+In 2020, The Digital Fix determined this was the best episode of Star Trek: The Next Generation.